14 Fun Things to Do on a Rainy Day

 Pamper Yourself With a Skin-Softening Salve

-Do a little spa therapy with a homemade scrub (this one comes courtesy of New York City makeup artist Gucci Westman): Grind about two cups of oatmeal, a natural skin soother; add a few handfuls each of coffee grinds and brown sugar.
-Then stir in three or four spoonfuls of skin-nourishing honey, ginger, and noni extract (find it at health-food stores).
+Do a little spa therapy next time you need a soothing rainy day activity, and whip up a homemade scrub (this one comes courtesy of New York City makeup artist Gucci Westman): Grind about two cups of oatmeal, a natural skin soother; add a few handfuls each of coffee grinds and brown sugar.
+Then stir in three or four spoonfuls of skin-nourishing honey, ginger, and Noni extract (find it at health-food stores or even Noni products at Sephora).
 Before storing the batch in the refrigerator, Westman scoops out enough for a week into a jar, which she keeps in her shower, using it daily.
 “It smells lovely, and it’s gentle,” she says.
 “When my skin feels really dry, I add olive oil, too.”

 Map Out a City on Paper